How to Enjoy San Antonio’s Japanese Tea Garden

 Why is there a sign that says “Chinese Tea Garden?”

-There’s still an archway at the entrance that says “Chinese Tea Garden.”
+But an archway still remains at the entrance to the garden that says “Chinese Tea Garden,” commemorating the complicated past of the space.

 How long should I spend in the Japanese Tea Garden?

-However, if you have a bit longer, about 30-60 minutes will give you plenty of time to explore all of the pathways, take lots of photos, and leisurely enjoy the sights.
+However, if you have a bit longer, 30-60 minutes will give you plenty of time.
+Explore all of the pathways, check out the waterfall, take lots of photos, and leisurely enjoy the sights.

 How much does the Japanese Tea Garden cost to visit?